dji-sdk/Mobile-SDK-Tutorial/iOS-GSDemo/en/GSDemo/Part1/GSDemo-Part1_en.md

 For more info about DJI PC Simulator, please check the **DJI PC Simulator user manual.pdf** file, which is included in the download along with the simulator.

-## 2. Upgrade Firmware
+## 2. Upgrade Your Aircraft's Firmware

 It's important to make sure your aircraft's firmware supports the DJI Mobile SDK before going through the following steps.
 Please download the beta version firmware from here based on the aircraft you have: <http://dev.dji.com/en/products/sdk/onboard-sdk/downloads> :

-- Phantom 3 Professional Firmware (P3X_FW_V01.01.1003.bin)
+- Phantom 3 Professional Firmware
+- Phantom 3 Advanced Firmware
-- Inspire 1 Firmware (WM610_FW_V01.02.01.02.bin)
+- Inspire 1 Firmware

-It's not necessary to upgrade the Remote Controller's firmware, just put the download **bin** file in the SD Card, insert it to your aircraft's camera, and restart it to upgrade.
+It's not necessary to upgrade the Remote Controller's firmware, just put the downloaded **bin** file in the SD Card, insert it to your aircraft's camera, and restart it to upgrade.
 It may take 10 ~ 30 minutes to finish the upgrade.

-You can check the firmware upgrade status by identifying the sound from the aircraft:
+For the Inspire 1, you can check the upgrade status of the firmware by identifying the sound pattern from the aircraft:

-- Upgrading: B B B ...
+- Upgrading: D D D D ... (fast)
-- Upgrade Success: B BB...
+- Upgrade Success: D DD ...
+- Upgrade Failed or Error: long beep sound

+For the Phantom 3, you can check upgrade status of the firmware by looking at the camera status indicator:

+- Upgrading: camera status indicator will blink green and red
-- Upgrade Failed: B...
+- Upgrade Success: camera sattus indicator will stop blinking
-- Serious Error: D D D...
+- Upgrade Failed or Error: camera status indicator will show solid red

-Also, you can check whether or not the firmware was upgraded by checking the **txt** file generated during the upgrade process.
-For the Phantom 3 Professional, the txt file is named as **"P3X_FW_RESULT_AB.txt"**, and for Inspire 1, it's named **"WM610_FW_RESULT_AB.txt"**.
-Here are the example contents of the **txt** file:
+Regardless of what aircraft you are using, you can check whether or not the firmware was upgraded by checking the **txt** file generated during the upgrade process.
+For the Phantom 3 Professional, the txt file is named **"P3X_FW_RESULT_AB.txt"**, and for the Inspire 1, it's named **"WM610_FW_RESULT_AB.txt"**.
+Here are example contents of the **txt** file:

   ![upgradeP3XSuccess](../../images/upgradeP3XSuccess.png)

   ![upgradeInspire1Success](../../images/upgradeInspire1Success.png)

-## 3. Setup Map View
+## 3. Setup The Map View

-#### **1**. **Import Framework and Libraries**
+#### **1**. **Import The Framework and Libraries**

 Now that you've finished the steps above, we can start working on the application.
-In our previous tutorial [**How to create a simple FPV app**](http://gitlab.djicorp.com/SDKDemo/FPVDemo-Part1/blob/master/Tutorial/FPVDemo_Part1_en.md), you learned how to import and activate the DJI Mobile SDK into your Xcode project, if you haven't read that previously, please take a look at it.
+In our previous tutorial [**How to create a Camera Application**](http://gitlab.djicorp.com/SDKDemo/FPVDemo-Part1/blob/master/Tutorial/FPVDemo_Part1_en.md), you learned how to import and activate the DJI Mobile SDK into your Xcode project.
+If you haven't read that previously, please take a look at it.
 Once you've done that, we will set up the map view.

 **1**.
 Create a new project in Xcode and name it "**GSDemo**", copy the **DJISDK.framework** to your Xcode project's folder.
 Then, select the project target and go to Build Phases -> Link Binary With Libraries.
 Click the "+" button at the bottom and add two libraries to your project: libstdc++.6.0.9.dylib and libz.dylib.
 Take a look at the screenshot below:

   ![framework](../../images/framework.png)

 #### **2**.
-Create Map View
+Create The Map View
 Now, let's delete the **ViewController.h** and **ViewController.m** files, which were created by Xcode when you created the project.
 Then, create a viewController named "**DJIRootViewController**" and set it as the **Root View Controller** in **Main.storyboard**.
 Moreover, drag a **MKMapView** from Object Library to **DJIRootViewController**, setup its AutoLayout constraints, and set its delegate to **DJIRootViewController**, as seen below:

 ![mkMapView](../../images/mkMapView.png)

-After that, open **DJIRootViewController.h** file, create an IBOutlet for the MKMapView, name it "**mapView**" and link it to the MKMapView in **Main.storyboard**.
+After that, open the **DJIRootViewController.h** file, create an IBOutlet for the MKMapView, name it "**mapView**" and link it to the MKMapView in **Main.storyboard**.
 Import the following header files and implement MKMapView's delegate method:

 ~~~objc
 #import <DJISDK/DJISDK.h>